Expert medical negligence solicitors

 How do I make a medical negligence claim?

-If you believe you have been the victim of medical negligence, take a few minutes to fill in our no obligation, online claim form.
-One of our medical negligence lawyers will get back to you within 24 hours.
-Alternatively, call our experts on 0800 0 224 224 for an initial discussion with no obligation.
+If you believe you have been the victim of medical malpractice, submit an online enquiry form.
+One of our medical negligence lawyers will get back to you shortly to discuss your case and provide free, no-obligation advice.
+Alternatively, you can call our experts on 0800 0 224 224.

-Frequently asked questions about Medical Negligence claims
+Frequently asked questions about clinical negligence claims

 If you have received a recall letter from your healthcare provider, you should first seek medical attention.
-You may then want to speak to our experts on 0800 0 224 224 to assess whether you have a case for medical negligence compensation.
+You may then want to speak to our experts to assess whether you have a case for clinical negligence compensation.

 There are a number of elements to establishing whether medical treatment was negligent.